 Activity Summary: Mauna Loa volcano is not erupting.
 Rates of seismicity remain slightly elevated above long-term background levels, but have not changed significantly over the past week.
 Other Mauna Loa monitoring data streams—ground deformation, gas concentrations, visual appearance in webcams—show no significant changes.

-During the past week, HVO seismometers recorded approximately 45 small-magnitude (below M2.5) earthquakes below the summit and upper-elevation flanks of Mauna Loa.
-The majority of these earthquakes occurred at shallow depths less than 10 kilometers (6 miles) below sea level.
+During the past week, HVO seismometers recorded approximately 62 small-magnitude (below M3.0) earthquakes below the summit and upper-elevation flanks of Mauna Loa.
+All of these earthquakes occurred at shallow depths less than 15 kilometers (9 miles) below sea level.

-Global Positioning System (GPS) measurements show very low rates of deformation in the summit region continuing through the past week.
+Global Positioning System (GPS) measurements show low rates of deformation in the volcano's summit region continuing through the past week.

 Webcam views have shown no changes to the volcanic landscape on Mauna Loa over the past week.